ngchihuan/LightPyCL/README.md

 tracer = it.CL_Tracer(platform_name="NVIDIA",device_name="770")
 ```

-this tells the tracer to use an nVidia GTX770 card.
-Alternatively if the tracer should be run on a CPU the platform_name="AMD" and device_name="i7" can be selected.
-If you privide an empty or invalid platform_name and device string_string the first device of the first platform is used.
-Note that the platform_name and device_name string must only be contained within the full platform and device specifiers.
+this tells the *tracer* to use an nVidia GTX770 card.
+Alternatively, if the tracer should be run on a CPU the *platform_name*="AMD" and *device_name*="i7" can be selected.
+If you privide an empty or invalid *platform_name* and *device_name* string the first device of the first platform is used.
+Note that the *platform_name* and *device_name* string must only be contained within the full platform and device specifiers.

-Once initialized, the tracer can be run with the following command
+Once initialized, the *tracer* can be run with the following command

 ```
 iterations  = 8